 Improved connectivity is not enough though; the real gains come when you invest in people.
 We need to enhance together with the skills of our citizens of all ages and backgrounds.
 The region needs well-trained workers with the proper digital skills to match the demands of this new economy.
 The sixth edition of EU Code Week took place from 6th to 21st October.
 My objective is to reach 50% of all schools in Europe by 2020.
 In this context, it is crucial that Western Balkan partners be fully involved in such initiatives.

 If change is what drives society, then innovation is what drives change.
 And today more than ever, innovation is driven by start-ups.
-The global tech sector might be dominated by a handful of big players, but much of the best innovation still comes from small companies with big ideas.
-Start-ups in the EU are supported in a variety of ways, such as through Start-up Europe, an initiative of the European Commission designed to connect start-ups, investors, accelerators, entrepreneurs, corporate networks, universities and the media through an array of networks.
+A handful of big players might dominate the global tech sector, but much of the best innovation still comes from small companies with big ideas.
+Start-ups in the EU get support in a variety of ways, such as through Start-up Europe, an initiative of the European Commission designed to connect start-ups, investors, accelerators, entrepreneurs, corporate networks, universities and the media through an array of networks.
 Start-up Europe is open to Western Balkan countries.

 One of the priorities in the Digital Agenda of the Western Balkans is the reduction of roaming prices.
 Are there certain arrangements already made and can we soon expect a clear schedule when and by how much calls and SMS roaming charges will be reduced?